supersuhyeon/Javascript-TodoList-app/README.md

   }

   loadSavedData() {
-    //load and display the data when dom content are loaded. const todosData = this.storage.getTodos();
+    //load and display the data when dom content is loaded. const todosData = this.storage.getTodos();
     for (const todoData of todosData) {
       const { id, content, status } = todoData;